UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

-Vermont Health Connect is the state’s health insurance marketplace.
-It’s available for its 623,251 residents and offers policies for individuals and families who want to buy health insurance in Vermont.
+Vermont Health Connect is the state’s health insurance Marketplace.
+It’s available for its 623,251 residents and offers policies for individuals and families who want health insurance in Vermont.

-The state’s individual marketplace is one of the smallest in the country with two insurance providers.
+The state’s Marketplace is one of the smallest in the country, with two insurance providers.
 This is despite it merging the individual and small group markets.

-By law, all residents must have a minimum level of health insurance cover.
-Yet as of now, no penalty gets imposed for not having health insurance coverage.
+By law, all residents must have a minimum health insurance coverage.
+Yet, no penalty is imposed for not having health insurance coverage.

 - Education: 93.5% of people 25 and over have an education level of high school or higher.
 While 39.7% of people aged 25 or more have a bachelor’s degree or higher.

-The state runs its own health insurance coverage marketplace.
-It is mandatory to have health insurance in Vermont.
+The state runs its health insurance coverage marketplace.
+It’s mandatory to have health insurance in Vermont.
 However, the state has not set up any penalty for not having it.
 Vermont Health Connect offers premiums with two insurance providers.

-The state has long been recognised as being at the forefront of health insurance reform.
-One of the latest pieces of legislation has been around renewing the push for a single-payer system.
+The state has long been recognized as being forefront of health insurance reform.
+One of the latest pieces of legislation has been renewing the push for a single-payer system.

-When enrollment opened in 2021, 24,215 people signed up to get coverage through Vermont Health Connect.
+When enrollment opened in 2021, 24,215 people signed up for coverage through Vermont Health Connect.
 This was down 7.4% from the previous year.
 Average premiums in 2021 increased by 3.5%.
 This is before any subsidies are applied.

 Did Vermont implement the ACA’s Medicaid expansion?

-With Vermont being one of the forerunners in health reform, it implemented the expansion of ACA’s Medicaid.
+With Vermont being one of the forerunners in health reform, it expanded ACA’s Medicaid.
 The state’s system used federal funds to expand Medicaid to 138% of the federal poverty line.

-As part of its overall reform, the state has been looking closely at eligibility requirements and processes so people looking for health coverage get assigned the right plan.
+As part of its overall reform, the state has been looking closely at eligibility requirements and processes so people seeking health coverage get assigned the right plan.

-Medicaid enrollment has increased by 5% since 2020 which is in line with the nationwide trend since the COVID pandemic.
+Medicaid enrollment has increased by 5% since 2020, which aligns with the nationwide trend since the COVID-19 pandemic.

 When can you purchase ACA health insurance in Vermont?

-Residents in Vermont can apply for ACA during the open enrollment period which recently ran from November 1, 2021 to January 15, 2022.
+Residents in Vermont can apply for ACA during the Open Enrollment Periodod, which recently runs from November 1st to January 15th annually.
 Those uninsured or seeking a new plan in the state can find an ACA plan to suit their needs.

-If any residents miss the open enrollment, they will need to wait for a special enrollment period to open to get health insurance in Vermont.
-Special enrollment periods are suitable for major life events including marriage, childbirth or anyone moving to the state and in need of coverage to cover them before applying under ACA.
+If any residents miss the open enrollment, they will need to wait for the Special Enrollment Period to open to get health insurance in Vermont.
+Special enrollment periods are suitable for major life events, including marriage, childbirth, or anyone moving to the state and needing coverage to cover them before applying under the ACA.

-In 2022, residents of Vermont can choose from plans on the marketplace that are offered by two insurance carriers.
-Both of the carriers offer plans that can be bought directly and off the marketplace.
+In 2022, residents of Vermont can choose from plans on the Marketplace offered by two insurance carriers.
+Both carriers offer plans that can be bought directly and off the Marketplace.
 However, subsidies are only available to those who buy a plan under ACA.

 What carriers offer ACA health insurance in Vermont?

-ACA plans for Vermont health insurance are offered by two carriers.
-All plans under Obamacare are required to cover 10 essential benefits.
-These must include emergency care, childbirth and pregnancy care along with prescription medication.
+Two carriers offer ACA plans for Vermont health insurance.
+All plans under Obamacare are required to cover ten essential benefits.
+These must include emergency care, childbirth, pregnancy care, and prescription medication.
 They are:

 - Blue Cross Blue Shield of Vermont

-In 2022, the average health insurance monthly premium is priced at $581 for a bronze metal tier.
-The next best priced metal tier is a silver plan for $760.
+In 2022, the average monthly health insurance premium is $581 for a bronze metal tier.
+The next best-priced metal tier is a silver plan for $760.

-What makes Vermont different to other states is that it doesn’t use age to set premium prices.
+What makes Vermont different from other states is that it doesn’t use age to set premium prices.
 Monthly premiums are set to standard rates across adult groupings.